WICG/webusb/unrestricted-usb-explainer.md

 lists a number of security devices which are not accessible to sites using WebUSB.

-These security restrictions make WebUSB unsuitable for use cases in which an application needs to access arbitrary USB devices.
-This is common in Virtual Desktop Infrastructure (VDI) deployments, where local peripherals need to be controlled by drivers and applications running on the remote virtual desktop.
+These security restrictions make WebUSB unsuitable for the USB redirection features common in Virtual Desktop Infrastructure (VDI) and remote desktop applications, where local peripherals need to be controlled by drivers and applications running on a remote system.
+While high-level redirection is sometimes possible these systems typically require low-level USB access in order to provide the best compatibility.

 ## Proposed specification changes
 The WebUSB API already requires an application to request permission from the